tylernguyen/x1c6-hackintosh/patches/README.md

 ## **Credits and a huge thank you to [daliansky](https://github.com/daliansky) for  the great work and documentation, as well as to [jsassu20](https://github.com/jsassu20) for the excellent translations.**

+## Some patches here may be unused.
+Refer to the current OpenCore-EFI folder to see which one I am currently using.

 ## Some Thinkpad machines are `LPC` and some are` LPCB`.
 Please examine your own DSDT and modify patches as needed.

 > ### SSDT-OCBAT0-TP_re80_tx70-80_x1c5th-6th_s12017_p51